DjangoGirls/tutorial/en/django_models/README.md

 All lines starting with `from` or `import` are lines that add some bits from other files.
 So instead of copying and pasting the same things in every file, we can include some parts with `from ... import ...`.

+The `get_user_model` function will return the currently active user model.
+It will be either a custom user model if specified, or the default Django User model.

 `class Post(models.Model):` – this line defines our model (it is an `object`).
 - `class` is a special keyword that indicates that we are defining an object.
 - `Post` is the name of our model.
 We can give it a different name (but we must avoid special characters and whitespace).
 Always start a class name with an uppercase letter.